 JP: Since week one I wanted to be on it and Sam said, “Last week of the quarter, you can do it.”
 And now I’m here.

-SC: It is all built up to this.
+SC: It has all built up to this.
 This is really all everyone has been waiting for, some “Avengers: Endgame”-style climax right here with Jack Perez joining us.
 Today we’re really just going to be talking about men’s basketball.
 I know there’s a lot of other stuff going on in UCLA sports.
 Women’s basketball has the the week off before NCAAs and softball, baseball playing well, gymnastics continues to get perfect 10s and win meets, but really, it’s just men’s basketball-centric on today’s episode.
 Ryan and I were there on Saturday when they lost to USC, so we’ll start off with that before we get into Pac-12, NCAA stuff.
 So Ryan, what would you say is your biggest takeaway from Saturday’s game in USC?

 RS: I’d say the biggest takeaway is that really the only thing that wasn’t working was the offense.
 And the thing is, if this team plays like this in the tournament, they’re gonna be fine.
 I don’t think if you woke up on Saturday feeling like they were gonna win the tournament, I’m not feeling any less confident thinking they’re going to be able to do the same thing.
 You know, the shooting was rough, the offense was slow, but again, the defense was so good and that’s really what this team has been doing well lately.
 So, you know, just keep that going.